atenfyr/UAssetAPI/.github/pull_request_template.md

 <!-- Please include a summary of the change(s) you have made.

 If this pull request is intended to fix an existing issue, reference the existing GitHub issue number here or create a new issue and reference the new issue number here.
-If your PR is intended to fix an existing issue but no issue number is referenced, your PR will not be reviewed.

-Please note that we currently do not accept AI generated code on the UAssetAPI repository.
+We currently do not accept AI-generated code on the UAssetAPI or UAssetGUI repositories.
 UAssetAPI is mature, stable software, so all changes must be thoroughly tested and reviewed by a human.
-Pull requests containing AI generated code will not be reviewed. -->
+Pull requests containing AI-generated code, text, documentation, or other AI-generated assets will not be reviewed. -->

 ## Type of change